|Part #||Model||Dimensions in. (mm)||Weight Capacity UDL (lbs)||Containment Capacity gal. (L)||Weight lbs. (kg)||Quantity|

 |2334||6-Drum Model||156 x 25.9 x 5.8 (3962.4 x 657.4 x 146.1)||9,000 (4,082)||66 (249.8)||132 (59.9)||(3) 2-Drum Spill Deck module, (2) Bulkhead Fittings, (2) T-Strips|

 No. Spilled liquids will more than likely cause the internal surfaces of the bladder to adhere to each other.
 We cannot guarantee the proper deployment of a reused bladder.

 We recommend using a pump (UltraTech part# 2345 can be used) to remove any spilled contents from a sump or bladder.
 (Note: spillage should be pumped into an approved container).

-(Note: The answer to this question is based on one assumption: That the Spill Decks are being used with 55-gallon drums).
-All of the Spill Deck Inline models meet EPA requirements.
+(Note: The answer to this question is based on one assumption: That the spill decks are being used with 55-gallon drums).
+Yes, all of the Ultra-Spill Deck Inline Models meet EPA requirements.

 More Info / Downloads

 - EPA Container Storage Regulation 40 CFR 264.175